Because we can’t always be home, knowing how to care for the teeth and general oral health while away is important.

 Just a simple swish and rinse with water can also provide the same benefit.

-Rinsing with water is ideal if you recently consumed anything sugary or acidic, washing away the excess particles to reduce oral-related issues from occurring.
+Rinsing with water is ideal if you recently consumed anything sugary or acidic, washing away the excess particles to reduce the chances of enamel erosion.

 Need quick fresher breath?
 Opt for a mint or sugarless chewing gum!